 In science, this week, we began our topic on Teeth and Eating.
 We started to find out about the different names of the teeth we have and what the purpose of our teeth are.
 It was very interesting watching the children try to eat a piece of bread without using their teeth!

 In maths, we have been working on numbers and over the past couple of days the children have been learning about negative numbers.
 By the end of the lesson on Thursday, they were all able to spot the mistakes a child had made when drawing a number line, most quickly noticing that the 0 was missing.

 We spent quite a lot of time outside this morning, first we went swimming and then we went on to the playground to practice working out perimeters.

 Thank you so much to Year 2 and Miss Thurlow for letting us share the books we had made in DT with them.
 Our task was to create a book that was suitable for KS1 children and from the responses each of the groups got it looked like they had certainly completed their task!
 There were some very honest opinions which we really appreciated as it helped us during the evaluation of our books to decide what we had done well and also what we could improve on.

-Mrs Hayter, Mrs Campbell and the hard working children of Simmonds
+Mrs Hayter, Mrs Bateman and the hard working children of Simmonds